johnalison/obsidian-notes/Journal/January 2025/31 January 2025 Friday.md

 - 5s good passing.
 Good takes.
 Good D. Missed some gimmies

 # 4b Chat
 - CL some nice SvB Studies ...
-Working on new backgrund fit
+Working on new background fit
-- AE: Still dont understand klambda fits
+- AE: Still dont understand klambda fits...NOW SOLVED!!!
 - JA: will make 15x synthetic data and try to run the closure
 - Will get instructions on friend trees from AE and fitting FvT from CL